-Hiring a ghostwriter is a major undertaking.
-You are about to enter into a long-term relationship with someone who will step into your shoes and learn to write with your voice.
-Because writing a book together with a ghostwriter is such a personal journey, it’s important that you compile a good list of interview questions for a ghostwriter to help you find the best match for you.
+When you hire a ghostwriter, you will enter into a long-term relationship with that person.
+They will step into your shoes and learn to write with your voice.
+Because writing a book together will be a personal journey, it’s important that you compile a general list of interview questions for a ghostwriter to help you find the best match for you.

 I recommend writing down the questions ahead of time; however, as with any great interview, you’ll need to ask follow-up questions on the fly.
 Make sure to take notes, so that after you’ve spoken to a few writers, you can remember who said what.
 Notes will also help you formulate follow-up questions.